OpenPecha/stt-documentation/Documentation/asr_training_history.md

 |STT_PC     | 33.26  |
 |STT_TT     | 300.25 |

-Training started on May 30th
+Training started on May 30th. spsither/mms_300_v3.1020 has lowest val loss so far.